Nigel Farage: Coutts account

 In June 2023, Farage said that his account with the private bank Coutts was to be closed.
 He was offered a standard bank account by Coutts's parent group, NatWest, in the closure notice he received.
 Farage said he was then refused personal and business accounts at seven other UK banks.
 When pressed by Farage to reveal why, NatWest said that he no longer met the Coutts eligibility criteria as his account balance had dropped below £1 m following the expiry of his mortgage.

 The story was picked up by the UK press.
 It was later revealed that Farage's account had been closed partly because Coutts felt that his beliefs and values did not align with theirs.
 In an internal dossier, Coutts wrote that he "is at best seen as xenophobic and pandering to racists" and considered a "disingenuous grifter".

 In a front-page story on 20 July, The Daily Telegraph reported that the Coutts CEO, Dame Alison Rose, had dined with Simon Jack, the business editor for BBC News, on the evening before he published an article saying that the decision had been "for commercial reasons".
 Peter Bone MP and David Jones MP were reported as calling for Rose to resign.

 In October 2023, it was reported that the ICO ruled that Rose had twice violated the law, as it upheld two parts of Farage's complaint concerning the treatment of his personal data; but the ICO later withdrew the comment about Rose, and apologised to her, saying that their ruling related only to NatWest.
 In the same month, an investigation by lawyers Travers Smith, appointed by NatWest, found that the bank had acted in a "lawful" manner when it closed Farage's account, but had "failed to treat him fairly".
 The Financial Conduct Authority said that the report by Travers Smith revealed "potential regulatory breaches" by the bank.
 Farage described the Travers Smith report as a "whitewash".

-Awards

-In February 2020, an honorary doctorate of laws degree was presented to Farage by Jerry Falwell Jr. during Liberty University's weekly convocation for his role in Brexit and 'support of freedom' in Europe and the United States.

-In June 2023, he won the award for Best Presenter at the annual TRIC Awards.
+In popular culture

+The actor Kevin Bishop portrayed Farage in the 2016 mockumentary Nigel Farage Gets His Life Back on BBC Two.

+Farage is portrayed by Paul Ryan in the 2019 film Brexit: The Uncivil War.

+In 2026 Farage was portrayed by Peter Serafinowicz in a cold open sketch on the inaugural series of Saturday Night Live UK.